NSHipster/articles/2012-08-20-nsoperation.md

 layout: post
 title: NSOperation
 ref: "https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/NSOperation_class/Reference/Reference.html"
-framework: Foundation
+category: Foundation
 rating: 9.0
 description: "Everyone knows that the secret to making an app snappy and responsive is to offload computation asynchronously to the background."
 ---

 Everyone knows that the secret to making an app snappy and responsive is to offload computation to be done asynchronously in the background.

 The modern Objective-C developer has two options in this respect: [Grand Central Dispatch](http://en.wikipedia.org/wiki/Grand_Central_Dispatch) or [`NSOperation`](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/NSOperation_class/Reference/Reference.html).
 Since GCD has gone pretty mainstream, let's focus on the latter, object-oriented approach.